-Regardless of vaccination status, all individuals are required to comply with campus access restrictions and testing requirements following personal or university-sponsored travel.
+Regardless of vaccination status, all individuals are required to comply with campus access restrictions and testing requirements, utilizing PCR or Color/LAMP-based COVID tests, following personal or university-sponsored travel.
 In addition, visitors and guests coming to campus must also complete a daily Health Attestation form.

 Vaccinated individuals returning from international travel may not come to shared spaces, including class, until they receive a negative COVID test result taken on Day 0 (immediately upon return).
 They must also take a test on Day 5.

 Unvaccinated students and employees who have traveled internationally may not return to campus, except housing, until a Day 5 negative test.

 Travel to Hawaii, Alaska, and U.S. territories and possessions is considered domestic travel.